tigerfarm/work/book/SipPhone/README.md

 <img src="sip02.jpg" width="400"/>

 ----------------------------------------
+### Sample X-Lite Configuration

 My X-Lite configuration: In the first screen print below, my account configuration is green, indicating X-Lite is connected to, and matches my SIP Domain configuration for the user, "xlite" (user id in the 2nd screen print).

 If your status is green, then your X-Lite configuration is correct and complete.